technolaji/github4s/docs/src/main/tut/git_data.md

 ### Create a Blob

-You can create a blob using `createBlob`, it takes as arguments:
+You can create a blob using `createBlob`; it takes as arguments:

 - the repository coordinates (`owner` and `name` of the repository).
 - `content`: the new blob's content.